 - Business Auto Insurance Coverage is a wise option to explore, especially if you use personal vehicles for business purposes.
 Many personal auto insurance policies won't cover vehicles against accidents that occur while they're being used for business.
 So if you park your business vehicle at home—or use personal or business vehicles for your home-based business—just make sure your policy is designed to specifically cover business activities.

 In addition to the insurance coverage options listed above, you may find others that apply to your situation.
-Consider talking with a trusted insurance agent to find the right type of coverage for your home-based business.
+We're proud to connect you with McGriff Insurance, an insurance broker that's a fully owned Truist subsidiary, to help ensure you have the coverage you need.
+Consider talking with a broker by calling 877-643-6227 to find the right type of coverage for your business wherever it's based.

 Looking for more business insights?

 The information provided is not intended to be legal, tax, or financial advice.
 BB&T hopes you find this information useful but we cannot guarantee that it is accurate, up to date, or appropriate for your situation.
 Financial calculators are provided to assist you in estimating the approximate costs associated with any bank activity.
 Your actual costs may vary.
 You should consult with a qualified attorney or financial advisor to understand how the law applies to your particular circumstances or for financial information specific to your personal or business situation.

 McGriff Insurance Services, Inc., and McGriff Seibels & Williams, Inc., are subsidiaries of Truist Insurance Holdings, Inc.

 • Are not FDIC or any other government agency insured • Are not bank guaranteed • May lose value